Decoding-Data-Science/fer-may-hackathon/README.md

 # FER May Hakathon

-Facial Emotion Detection Hackathon Project, Create a model and test it uing 5 to 10 sec videos to detect emotions
+Facial Emotion Detection Hackathon Project, Create a model and test it using 5 to 10 sec videos to detect emotions

 # Facial Emotion Recognition